Psuedomonas/FolderBackupScript/README.md

 ----
 Purpose:
-To generate a backup script for important folders that is activatable by windows tasks.
+To generate a backup script for important folders that is activatable as a windows task.